Reckless Driving in Virginia: The Ultimate Guide: [Updated 2020]

 Will a reckless driving conviction affect security clearances?

 As you probably know by now, a reckless driving conviction comes with a permanent criminal record.
 However, as to whether it can affect your security clearances; that is at the discretion of the agency or officer granting the clearance.
 Some institutions or agencies might ignore it.
 Others might feel your character raises some questions, thus denying you clearance.
-A permanent criminal record is not something you would want.
+A permanent criminal record is not something you would want if at all possible – and in the case of Reckless Driving it usually is!
 It will always show up, whenever people conduct background checks on you.
-Whether you are applying for a loan, seeking a job or applying for college or university, it might deny you some great opportunities.
+Whether you are applying for a loan, seeking a job or applying to a college or university, your past conviction might deny you some great opportunities.
 The best way of avoiding such a situation is by having a Virginia reckless driving attorney to represent you during the trial.
-You will have better chances of having the case reduced or dismissed, instead of facing trial alone.
+You will have much better chances of having the case reduced or dismissed.

 How will a reckless driving conviction affect my car insurance?

 When it comes to reckless driving convictions, every insurance company applies its internal policies.
-However, a reckless driving conviction translates to a higher risk.
+However you look at it though, a reckless driving conviction translates to a higher risk for the company and they pass on that risk to you.
 Therefore, you should expect to pay more for your insurance premiums.
 Every driver on the road is expected to have a certain threshold of insurance coverage.

-If you are caught driving without an insurance cover, then you might be in for some harsh penalties.
-In short, there is no other option but to pay the required amount to your insurance provider.
-Your best way out of this situation is to hire a competent reckless driving lawyer in Virginia, to represent you.
+If you are caught driving without an insurance cover, then you might be in for some harsh penalties including a $500 fee to the Commonwealth of Virginia.
+In short, the best option is to pay the required amount to your insurance provider and be protected in case of an accident.
+These rates are generally much lower if you avoid a Reckless Driving conviction, or a conviction for another serious traffic offense such as DUI.
+If you’re facing Reckless Driving charges, your best way out of this situation is to hire a competent reckless driving lawyer in Virginia to represent you.
 An experienced traffic defense attorney increases your chances of having the case dismissed or reduced, depending on the circumstances.

 I Live out-of-state.
 What do I do?

 If you are an out-of-state driver, then you will be facing the same charges and penalties as in-state offenders.
-Reckless driving in Virginia is a traffic offense, which means you will have to appear in court at a certain date.
-You cannot mail the ticket as other minor traffic offenses.
-If you don’t have a traffic defense lawyer, then you will have to appear in court to answer the charges.
+Reckless driving in Virginia is a crime, not just a traffic offense, which means you will have to appear in court at a certain date.
+You cannot (and should not) mail the ticket as you could do for other minor traffic offenses.
+If you don’t have a traffic defense lawyer, then you will likely have to appear in court to answer the charges.
 Failure to appear in court doesn’t mean you will not be charged.
-You will still be charged in your absence, and you will still end up with a criminal record.
+You may still be tried in your absence, and you will still end up with a criminal record.
+In some instances, the judge may issue a capias or a show cause for your Failure To Appear (FTA) in court.
+This is another criminal offense for which you do not want to be found guilty.

 Failure to appear in court increases chances of a conviction.
 If you don’t hire a lawyer, then you will have to represent yourself in court during the entire process of the trial.
-This means you will have to be traveling back to Virginia, every time there is a court date.
+This means you will have to be traveling back to Virginia every time there is a court date.
 Such travels are expensive and time-consuming.
-Also, if you are convicted of reckless driving, then you might lose privileges of driving in Virginia.
-Therefore, if you are caught driving with a suspended driving license, you will be facing additional criminal charges, as well as severe penalties.
-The good news is that a local traffic defense lawyer can represent you in court.
-This will free you up, leaving you with enough time to attend to other commitments, such as family and work.
+Also, if you are convicted of reckless driving, then you might lose privileges of driving in Virginia – having your driving privileges “suspended.”
+Then if you are caught driving with a suspended license, even as an out-of-state driver, you will be facing additional and serious criminal charges that come with severe penalties.
+The good news is that a local traffic defense lawyer can almost always represent you in court, freeing up your time to attend to other commitments, such as family and work (or golf).